aaronwhitesell/cspost/_posts/2019-01-08-validating-text-fields-with-regular-expressions.md

 There are many ways of formatting the text data you collect in a CSPro application.
 For example, in the United States it is common to write a telephone number as xxx-xxx-xxxx or (xxx) xxx-xxxx.
 If only a text field is used, the interviewer could enter either format.
 However, not knowing the format creates extra work post-data collection, so as the application developer you will want to accept a single format.

 This is done using the [regexmatch](http://www.csprousers.org/help/CSPro/regexmatch_function.html){:target="_blank"} function which was introduced in [CSPro 7.2](http://www.csprousers.org/help/CSPro/what_is_new_in_cspro_7_2.html){:target="_blank"}.
-The function takes two strings, the input text and a regular expression and returns 1 if there is a match.
-The input text is the telephone number and the regular expression describes the valid variations of the telephone number.
+The function takes two strings, the target and a regular expression and returns whether there is a match or not.
+In this example, the target string is the telephone number and the regular expression string describes the valid variations of the telephone number.

 Regular expressions have their own syntax separate from CSPro logic.
 To help write your regular expression you can use any regular expression editor that supports the ECMAScript (JavaScript) engine (or flavor).

 ## Writing a Regular Expression
 Let us write a regular expression that describes a telephone number in the following format: xxx-xxx-xxxx.
-We will use the online regular expression editor [regex101](https://regex101.com/){:target="_blank"}, just make sure to select ECMAScript as the flavor.
+We will use the online regular expression editor [regex101](https://regex101.com/){:target="_blank"}, make sure to select ECMAScript as the flavor.
 Start by typing the phone number 123-456-7890 into the test string field.
-As we write the regular expression step-by-step, you will notice that the test string is highlighted as it is described by the regular expression.
+As you write the regular expression, you will notice that the test string is highlighted as it is described by the regular expression.

 #### Step 1
 ![alt text]({{ site.baseurl }}/images/posts/2019-01-08/step-1-regex101.png "Step 1")